Project Intervene: Resolving serious defects in residential apartment buildings

 One option available to us under the RAB Act is a Developer Undertaking.

-An Undertaking is an agreement offered by the developer to the Secretary of the Department of Customer Service for the benefit of the owners corporation.
+An undertaking is an agreement offered by the developer to the Secretary of the Department of Customer Service for the benefit of the owners corporation.

 We work with a developer to finalise the list of serious defects and a time limit for when they will be fixed.
 Once the list is finalised, a Deed Poll is signed by both the developer and the owners corporation.
 Once signed, a Deed Poll is legally binding on both parties.